-The chair of the Department of Health and Human Performance since 2016, Wes Dudgeon has been with the College for six years – eight if you count the two years he was a visiting professor from 2006 to 2008.
+The chair of the Department of Health and Human Performance since 2016, Wes Dudgeon has been with the College for seven years – nine if you count the two years he was a visiting professor from 2006 to 2008.
 In between, Dudgeon spent almost five years at The Citadel.
 We caught up with him to find out his love of sports, his area of expertise and his favorite office memento.

 I grew up on a farm in Northwest Ohio, just a few miles from the Ohio and Indiana border.
 The “town” of Venedocia is actually just a grain elevator, post office and a few houses.
 Most families in my community were farmers, schoolteachers or factory workers.
 I would say it is a very stereotypical Midwest community.

 I played most sports (baseball, soccer, basketball, cross county) in elementary/middle school, but gravitated toward basketball because I enjoyed it, was somewhat successful and I was about 6 feet tall starting in eighth grade!
 My high school basketball team was something like 86–14 during my four years as a starter, and we were state runners-up my junior year with a 26–1 record and were state champions my senior year at 27–0.
 I was an All-State selection my senior year.

 I attended Malone College (now Malone University), where I was a four-year letterman on the men’s basketball team and earned honorable mention All-American and was an academic All-American a couple times.